top of page

 HISTORY.

-Originally conceived as the Women of Color Leadership Circle by Natanja Craig Oquendo, executive director of Boston Women’s Fund, alongside Andrea Madu and Stephanie Guidry of The Boston Foundation, with support from The Boston Foundation and Angell Foundation, the program was designed and facilitated by a team of visionary women of color leaders, including Aba Taylor, Kelly Bates, and Talissa Lahaliyed of the Interaction Institute for Social Change, along with others who embody joy, resilience, and creativity.
+Originally conceived as the Women of Color Leadership Circle by Natanja Craig Oquendo, CEO of Boston Women’s Fund, alongside Andrea Madu and Stephanie Guidry of The Boston Foundation, with support from The Boston Foundation and Angell Foundation, the program was designed and facilitated by a team of visionary women of color leaders, including Aba Taylor, Kelly Bates, and Talissa Lahaliyed of the Interaction Institute for Social Change, along with others who embody joy, resilience, and creativity.

 Inspired by trailblazers Anna Faith Jones and Frieda Garcia — the first women of color to serve as CEO and board chair of The Boston Foundation in the 1990s — this program honors their legacy of partnership, vision, and impact.